zonca/git-cron-backup-ansible/README.md

     ansible-playbook site.yml

 This will install the deploy key on root, initialize the repo in the remote folder and prepare the remote.

-**It will not push immediately**.
+It will install a script in `/etc/cron.hourly` so that the backup will run regularly.

-It will install a script in `/etc/cron.hourly`, within one hour, the backup should automatically run.
+Finally it will launch the first backup via `run-parts` so that we can check that it is picking up the script correctly.